Week 2 - Cutting

 It's week 2 of the Bar Code Quilt Along and we're cutting strips this week.
 It's a fair bit of cutting, so I'd suggest breaking it up into a couple of sessions to save your wrists and fingers.

-Accurate cutting is important because we're dealing with long skinny strips in this quilt, so here are a couple of tips for you.
+Accurate cutting is important because we're dealing with long skinny strips in this quilt, so here are a few tips to make it easier.

-And lastly, you might be wondering why I say in the pattern to cut most of the WOF (width of fabric) strips in half, so they're 21" long only (don't do this with the 1.5" strips just yet).
+You may have wondered why I say in the pattern to cut most of the WOF (width of fabric) strips in half, so they're 21" long.
 The reason is that they will be less likely to warp when we go to sew the strips together.
 Because 42" is very long for a skinny strip, cutting them in half will add an extra step, but it'll make your life a lot easier when it comes to sewing and squaring up the strip sets.

 You can, however, leave them the full length if you prefer.
-Just keep in mind that it may cause some headaches and require some additional squaring up when we get to week 5.
+Just keep in mind that it may require some additional squaring up when we get to week 5.

 I personally also like to have a couple of gummy bears (no mess!) and a cup of tea handy, and possibly a podcast on the phone if the cutting doesn't require too much thinking.

 If you're using the scrappy version and doing 9" strips, there is unfortunately a bit of extra cutting involved.
 There's a little sewing hack, though, to save yourself some of the cutting and leave your background strips long (21") like I did.
-I'll show you how it's done next week when we start sewing strip sets.
+I'll show you how it's done next week when we start sewing strip sets, so if you think you may want to try that, leave your background strips 21" long for now.

 you should cut the 1.5" strips for the bars (your main colours) in 21" strips, along with the 2" and the 2.5" strips of background fabrics.